-(formerly ECH 182) This course is designed to fulfill the Child Development Associate Credential area.
-Competency Goal #6: Maintaining a commitment to professionalism.
-This course will provide guidance in the preparation of competency documentation materials and the resource file.
+(formerly ECHS-1820) This course is designed to fulfill the Child Development Associate Credential content area of Making a Commitment of Professionalism (#6) and to provide guidance in the preparation of competency documentation materials and the resource file.
 The student will be assisted in writing, speaking, and demonstrating competence in the 13 functional areas of the CDA.
-(2 contact hrs) Center Campus.
+(3 contact hrs) Center Campus.

-ECHS-2100 - Implementing the Curriculum - (2.00 Credit hours)
+ECHS-2100 - Implementing the Curriculum - 2.00 credit hours